suchialex/CINS3002-HW08/instructions.md

     - add_employee()
     - **and dictionary_to_file()**
   - Execute the program and add a new employee and Exit out of the program
-  - If your code is correct, a new file called employees.bin will be created in hw08 folder.
-It should have some human un-readable data
+  - If your code is correct, a new file called employees.bin will be created in hw08 folder and will have some un-readable data
-  - This file will work with only your code (because the attribute names you may have chosen will not match with other students' choice)
+  - This file will work with only your code (because the attribute names you have chosen may be different from other students' choice)
 </details>